jmongard/Git.SemVersioning.Gradle/README.md

 and will increase the corresponding version number.

 The plugin has the opinion that you want to group several fixes/features or breaking changes into a single release.
-Therefor the major, minor or patch number will be increases by at most one compared to the previous release that is not a pre-release version.
+Therefore, the major, minor or patch number will be increases by at most one compared to the previous release that is not a pre-release version.
 Set property `groupVersionIncrements = false` if you don't want the version changes to be combined.
 (See [Configuration](#Configuration) reference below.)